algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 **New Design Architecture:**

-- **Description:** introduction of a new design architecture not aligned with the classic Pac-Man style
+- **Description:** introduction of a new design architecture not aligned with the classic Pac-Man® style
 - **Reasoning:** departing from the original design would require substantial changes in the codebase, surpassing the scope of the project

 **First-Person Coding:**